deanmlittle/solana-idlgen/readme.md

     name: b"anatoly".to_vec()
 };

-// Call the "example" instruction of ExamplProgram ExampleProgram::example(
+// Call the "example" instruction of ExampleProgram ExampleProgram::example(
     &[
         &signer.pubkey(),